 - Copy of driver's license or other form of identification

-- After receiving the requested information, the scammer instructs the applicant to send payment to somebody named “Denise Pass” via ApplePay to cover the cost of equipment and/or services.
+- After receiving the requested information, the scammer instructs the applicant to send payment.
+In some cases, this individual was named “Denise Pass” and wanted payment ApplePay to cover the cost of equipment and/or services.
 They state that this will be reimbursed subsequently.

 - The scammer then emails the applicant a fabricated check as a form of reimbursement, with instructions to print it out, sign it, and deposit it using their bank’s mobile deposit app.
 The check, being invalid, is subsequently rejected by the bank.
 The victim is now out the money they paid via ApplePay.